lukephills/email-subscribers/readme.txt

 * Scheduled published posts issue has been fixed (From this version onwards, Notification emails will be triggered for scheduled posts)
 * Bulk update option for subscribers group in admin view subscribers page.

+= 1.5 =

+* Bug fix on admin notification email for new subscribers.

 == Upgrade Notice ==

 = 1.0 =